 On today’s multicultural campus we are increasingly likely to meet and make friends with people from different religious and spiritual backgrounds, and to find ourselves wondering about their beliefs and practices.
 Why do some Jewish men wear kippahs?
 What is Ramadan all about?
 Why is Diwali such an important festival for Hindus, Sikhs and Jains?
 Why are icons so important to Orthodox Christians?
 What is the significance of Parinibbana (Nirvana Day) for Buddhists?
 In short, how do we deepen our respect for all religious and spiritual traditions and their wisdoms, while at the same time learning more about our own?

-The new interfaith approach to religious and spiritual life at Wake Forest is designed to encourage students to celebrate their own traditions.
+The interfaith approach to religious and spiritual life at Wake Forest is designed to encourage students to celebrate their own traditions.
 This, we hope, will enable students to find familiar or even inspiring echoes of their own tradition in a differing one.
 A faith tradition that only last semester might have seemed alarmingly different or threatening could now leave a student ready to be surprised and stretched.

-During the month of December, students, faculty and staff are encouraged to find ways to bring a variety of programs, artwork and other symbolic representations that express some aspect of their religious or spiritual tradition.
-On Sunday, December 7 at 8pm, Wake Forest will host the 50th annual Christmas Love Feast in Wait Chapel.
+As we look to the month of December, students, faculty and staff are encouraged to find ways to bring a variety of programs, artwork and other symbolic representations that express some aspect of their religious or spiritual tradition.

 In deciding how to celebrate religious holidays, the most important guideline is to discuss what certain symbols and events mean to you and to others, rather than assuming that certain symbols and events have universal significance.